 In sum, the children and spouse of a worker who died on the job are entitled to death benefits equal to two-thirds of the worker’s average weekly wage during the year prior to the accident.
 These workers’ compensation benefits are also subject to the weekly maximum, regardless of how many surviving dependents make a claim.
 Workers’ compensation also pays for funeral expenses up to $12,500 in the New York counties and $10,500 in all other New York state counties.

 Let a Work Related Injury Attorney in New York Help You Secure Your Rightful Benefits

 The sooner you apply for workers’ compensation, the sooner you can receive your benefits.
-Contact the workers’ compensation lawyers at Turley Redmond Rosasco & Rosasco today for your free consultation.
-We serve the areas of Shirley, Ronkonkoma, Garden City, Riverhead, and New York City.
+Contact the work related injury attorneys at Turley Redmond Rosasco & Rosasco today for your free consultation.
+We have offices in Shirley, Ronkonkoma, Garden City, Riverhead, and New York City.